blade-ui-kit/docs/countdown.md

 00 days 00 hours 00 minutes 00 seconds
 ```

 As you can see we're making use of the component's methods to output the initial state of the countdown.
-We then make use of Alpine's `x-text` to apply the calculated state depending on the current point in time.
+We then make use of Alpine's `x-text` attribute to apply the calculated state depending on the current point in time.

 Using the component's slot allows you to go pretty wild with customizing the look and feel.
 Take a look at [its usage in Blade UI Kit's example app](https://github.com/blade-ui-kit/blade-ui-kit-example/blob/main/resources/views/home.blade.php#L8-L33).